PakhrinLab/MMUbiPred/README.md

 *** For your convenience we have uploaded the aaindex31.txt feature file

-*** All preliminary data required are uploaded at https://github.com/KCLabMTU/MUbiSitePred
+*** All preliminary data required are uploaded at (https://drive.google.com/drive/folders/1Bcx55mlv4FKqK2XVTww8XBaNqocnP71q?usp=sharing)

-If you need any futher help please contact Dr. Dukka B. KC at dbkc@mtu.edu.
+If you need any futher help please contact Dr. Subash C. Pakhrin at pakhrins@uhd.edu.